How To Use Retro Industrial Design To Improve Aesthetic Value

-Here are some ideas for incorporating some of these features into your own building.
+Here are some ideas for incorporating some of these features into your building.

 Not too long ago, incorporating metals and industrial products into décor would have been unthinkable, but these days, designers are now using these objects that were used for purely functional purposes, such as lighting and plumbing, in highly innovative and very interesting ways that improve the look of an interior.
 For example, wrought iron, copper, and brushed nickel were used extensively to bring aesthetic appeal to a building inspired by retro industrial design.